jonahoffline/big_brother_pr/README.md

 ## Projects using this gem

-  * [TrafficCamPR](https://github.com/carloscheddar/trafficCamPR) - A CCTV-style Dashboard for visualizing all ITS/DTOP Traffic Cameras for Puerto Rico. (built with EmberJS)
+  * [TrafficCamPR](https://github.com/carloscheddar/trafficCamPR) - A CCTV-style Dashboard for visualizing all ITS/DTOP traffic cameras in Puerto Rico. (built with EmberJS)

 ## Author
   * [Jonah Ruiz](http://www.twitter.com/jonahBinario)